 'Horse Park' was the first free selection of land in the Ginninderra district.
 John continued to purchase additional blocks of land and became a substantial landholder in the district.
 In later years his sons added to the land holdings.
 The property was later named 'Horse Park'.

 William Ryan of Michelago purchased the property and homestead some time after Mary Ann died in 1895 and occupied it until 1916, when it was resumed by the Commonwealth.
+John Carpenter Tickner and his family were amongst the subsequent tenants.

 Click on the caption (⧉) to view photo details and attribution.